-Epidermolysis bullosa (EB) is a group of rare inherited conditions making skin very fragile that are characterised by blisters forming after friction or trauma.
+Epidermolysis bullosa (EB) is a group of rare inherited conditions making skin very fragile, which are characterised by blisters forming after friction or trauma.

-The condition is caused by faulty genes that may be inherited from parents, though in some cases neither parent carries the genes.
+The condition is caused by faulty genes, which may be inherited from parents, though in some cases neither parent carries the genes.

 The NHS says around 5,000 people in the UK are living with epidermolysis bullosa.